CodingYue/MIT-6.824/README.md

 Client sends request(Get, Append, Put) to server.
 Server try to send operations to Primary.
 If fail, server will retrieve view from ViewServer.

-And Primary will also try to send operations to backup if backup exists.
+And Primary will also try to send operations to backup if backup exists.<br>
 Primary will return SUCCESS FLAG if and only if backup return SUCCESS FLAG.